owlbarn/tutorial/book/introduction/README.md

 Actually, FORTRAN, the first cross-platform programming language and an imperative language, is still heavily used for numerical and scientific computations in various fields after first being developed at the 1950s.
 There is a good chance that, even if you are using modern popular numerical libraries such as SciPy, Julia, or Matlab, they still rely on FORTRAN in the core part somewhere.

-As a contrast, the *Functional Programming* seems to born to perform hight-level tasks.
+As a contrast, the *Functional Programming* seems to born to perform high-level tasks.
 When John McCarthy designed LISP, the first functional programming language, he meant to use it in the artificial intelligence field.
 The S-expression it uses was meant to be an intermediate representation, but later proved to be powerful and expressive enough.
 In LISP you can see the clear distinction between functional and imperative programming.
-Whereas the later uses a sequence of statements to change the state of the program, the former one builds a program that constructs a tree of expressions by using and composing functions.
+Whereas the latter uses a sequence of statements to change the state of the program, the former one builds a program that constructs a tree of expressions by using and composing functions.

 The fundamental difference between these two programming paradigms lies the underlying model of computation.
 The imperative one is based on the Alan Turing model.